AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/engagement-map-overview.md

 The top nav includes the following features:

-* Campaign name and access to "Edit Campaign" modal, you can edit campaign name and description here.
+* Campaign name and access to "Edit Campaign" modal, you can edit the campaign name and description here.

 * Campaign status and type of campaign will be reflected below the campaign name

 * Activate/Deactivate button for Trigger campaigns

-* Edit Smart List - you will be navigated to the Smart List interface in a new tab where you can add or edit your Flow Steps
+* Edit Smart List - you will be navigated to the Smart List interface in a new tab where you can add or edit your filters and/or triggers

-* Edit Flow - you will be navigated to the Flow interface in a new tab where you can add or edit your Smart List
+* Edit Flow - you will be navigated to the Flow interface in a new tab where you can add or edit your Flow Steps

 * Export - This will download an image of the campaign visualization.
 The version downloaded will reflect any branches that you have expanded